momtheprogram/momtheprogram/README.md

 ## Hi there 👋
 ### I'm Natalia
 A Python developer with great interest and enthusiasm.
-I love API in all its manifestations.\
+I like API in all its manifestations.\
 I often indulge myself in developing telegram bots for fun and a little money.

 ### 🛠 Technical Stack